thedeveco/demo_RSB-3810/README.md

 However, we're blocked on `gst_bus_timed_pop`, waiting for warning & error messages from gstreamer.

-Ideally, I'd like to be able to write to standard in, like this:
+Ideally, I'd like to be able to write to standard input, like this:

 ```
 offset-x 50